 Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 Not everyone with Crohn's or Colitis will have an increased risk of complications from coronavirus, but some may need to take extra precautions.
-This information only describes the risks for Crohn's and Colitis - if you have an additional health condition contact your healthcare professional for additional guidance.
+This information only describes the risks for Crohn's and Colitis - if you have an additional health condition or other risk factors contact your healthcare professional for additional guidance.

 About the risk categories